metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/docs/tee.ET.md

          together with instructions (in the
          manual page or equivalent) on where
          to get the Standard Version.

       b) accompany the distribution with the
          machine-readable source of the
          Package with your modifications.

-Valiku `--diskreet` kasutamine on aeganõudev.
-Seega võite kasutada `--separate '\r'` valikut koos `ansifold`, mis toodab ühe rea, kasutades CR-märki NL-i asemel.
+Valikuga --diskreetne käivitatakse mitu protsessi, seega võtab protsessi täitmine kauem aega.
+Seega võite kasutada valikut `--separate '\r'` koos `ansifold`, mis toodab ühe rea, kasutades CR-märki NL-i asemel.

     greple -Mtee ansifold -rsw40 --prefix '     ' --separate '\r' --